dapr/docs/howto/deploy-k8s-prod/README.md

 - [Recommended security configuration](#recommended-security-configuration)
 - [Tracing and metrics configuration](#tracing-and-metrics-configuration)

-## Cluster Capacity Requirements
+## Cluster capacity requirements

 For a production ready Kubernetes cluster deployment, it is recommended you run a cluster of 3 nodes to support a highly-available setup of the control plane.
-The Dapr control plane pods are designed to be very lightweight and require the following resources in a production-ready setup:
+The Dapr control plane pods are designed to be lightweight and require the following resources in a production-ready setup:

 | Deployment  | CPU | Memory
 | ------------| ---- | ------